 As part of the Iberdrola Group, the Company is developing a responsible and sustainable energy model which focuses on the wellbeing of people, the protection of the environment, and the economic and social progress in the communities in which it operates.
-The Company strongly believes that effective and meaningful engagement with stakeholders, especially employees, is key to promoting its success and values.
+The Company believes strongly that effective and meaningful engagement with stakeholders is key to promoting its success and values.

-Meaningful engagement with the Company's stakeholder groups supports the ethos of Section 172 of the Companies Act 2006 which states that directors should have regard to stakeholder interests when discharging their duty to promote, in good faith, the success of the Company for the benefit of its members as a whole.
-Details of how the Company engages with its stakeholders, and how these activities influence its operations, are set out on pages 6 to 10.
+Meaningful engagement with stakeholder groups supports the ethos of section 172 of the Companies Act 2006 which states that directors should have regard to stakeholder interests when discharging their duty to promote, in good faith, the success of the Company for the benefit of its members as a whole.
+Details of how the Company engages with its stakeholders, and how these activities influence the Company's operations, is set out on pages 6 to 9.